These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to quantify absorbent material usage

-Why: The DBQ has specific checkboxes for how many times per day absorbent materials are changed.
+The DBQ has specific checkboxes for how many times per day absorbent materials are changed.
 If you cannot provide a specific number, the examiner may default to a lower category, which directly impacts your rating.

-Do this instead: Track and report your actual daily usage with specific numbers.
+Instead: Track and report your actual daily usage with specific numbers.
 Say 'On my heavy days I change a pad every 1 to 2 hours, which is 8 to 12 times per day,' rather than 'I bleed a lot.'

 Impact: Directly impacts documentation supporting 10% vs 30% rating levels